MagalhaesDev/Memory-Game/README.md

 ## Memory Game
  This page was developed through the programmer BR course, in order to bring the old memory game.
-With a scoring system, showing how many moves you have won, besides the theme being related to the programming world with images of technologies..
+With a scoring system, showing how many moves you have won, besides the theme being related to the programming world with images of technologies...

 ## Technology